Laugh, Clown, Laugh: Plot

-Tito (Lon Chaney), a traveling circus clown, finds an abandoned child.
-He adopts her and raises her as his daughter, naming her Simonetta after his brother Simon (Bernard Siegel).
-One day the now-teenaged Simonetta (Loretta Young) encounters Count Luigi Ravelli (Nils Asther), a wealthy man who falls madly in love with her.
+Tito, a traveling circus clown, finds an abandoned child.
+He adopts her and raises her as his daughter, naming her Simonetta after his brother Simon.
+One day the now-teenaged Simonetta encounters Count Luigi Ravelli, a wealthy man who falls madly in love with her.
 However, Simonetta rejects him when she discovers he has a girlfriend.
 She returns to the circus and Tito suddenly realizes she is no longer a child.
 Tito further realizes he is attracted to Simonetta, but knows his feelings are improper because he raised her as his daughter.

-Leo Feodoroff advises Lon Chaney in the 1929 film Laugh Clown Laugh.
+Leo Feodoroff advises Lon Chaney in Laugh Clown Laugh.

 Luigi begins having fits of uncontrollable laughter because Simonetta has rejected him.
 Tito falls into melancholia because of his conflicted interests about Simonetta.
 They both see the same doctor about their conditions and meet each other there for the first time.
 Luigi and Tito share their respective troubles and believe they can help each other, not knowing they are in love with the same woman.
 Nonetheless, the three eventually develop a strong friendship until Luigi asks Simonetta to marry him.
 Simonetta eventually accepts Luigi's proposal, which throws Tito into an even deeper melancholy.

 Before she marries Luigi, Simonetta learns of Tito's affections for her.
 She tells Tito she loved him before she loved Luigi, then goes to break her engagement.
 Meanwhile, Tito and his brother Simon begin rehearsing new material for their "Flik and Flok" act.
 Tito believes Simonetta pities rather than loves him; he also knows that, as her adopted father, it would be immoral to have her become his wife.
 Driven insane by his internal conflict, he decides to practice his new routine from the act without protection.
 Despite his brother's protests, he continues with the stunt and falls from the highwire.
 Tito dies from his fall, freeing Simonetta to marry Luigi.